 Click the Export button, choose the destination folder in the Save to field, and select the video format from the tabs on the left of the export window.
 Then click Start.
-Now you know how to use Movavi’s overlay video editor!
+Now you know how to overlay a video on a video using Movavi’s software!

 Movavi Video Suite is a highly user-friendly software that you can use to enhance your video clips with multiple effects.
 One of the most compelling of these effects is the addition of an overlay.

 You can use Movavi Video Suite to add overlays that make your video exciting or creepy, romantic or funny, nostalgic or futuristic.
 You can enhance the existing atmosphere of your video clips or change them entirely simply by adding a new layer with an overlay.

 Movavi Video Suite makes it easy to create a professional-looking video from clips you have recorded yourself.
 The ways you can alter and enrich your video clips are virtually endless with this straightforward, easily navigated software.
 Adding an overlay is one fun, easy way to make your videos a better version of themselves.

 How do I overlay a picture on a video?

 You can overlay a picture on a video using the “picture-in-picture” effect.
 Earlier in this guide, we explained how to overlay one video on another with Movavi Video Suite.
 The process of overlaying an image on a video is almost the same, except that instead of adding another video, you add a picture to a new overlay track.
 For more information, follow the instructions below.